danieltjw/aifutures/README.md

         - Intellect and Labor needs can be met more efficiently with AI systems and Robotics
         - AGI will be better at technological innovations than us

-- Pretends to be Interested in our well-being but intents to later deceive us Scenario
+- Pretends to be Interested in our well-being but later deceive us Scenario
     - May be unrealistic to prevent outcome: If we assume an AGI will rapidly grow in power
     - An AGI that can overpower us will have little need to deceive us